DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

     - Is there a good cafeteria (aka buttery)?
     - Is there also an on-site cafe?
     - Is there a good selection of vegetarian / vegan / halal / etc. food?
-    - Are formals good? (aka fancy dinners you may go to ~1–3 times a term).
+    - Are formals good? (aka fancy dinners you may go to ~1-3 times a term).
 - **How many people take your course?**
     - These [statistics](https://www.undergraduate.study.cam.ac.uk/apply/statistics) show how many people historically take each course at each college.
     - Some people prefer tight-knit colleges with less coursemates, whereas others prefer colleges with more coursemates to interact with.
 - **The college architecture / environment**
     - Some people prefer older colleges with impressive architecture (e.g. King’s, St John’s, Trinity).
-    - Others prefer more green colleges (such as Fitzwilliam and Clare, which both contain nice garden areas), or more open colleges (such as Churchill and Homerton).
+    - Others prefer more green colleges (such as Fitzwilliam), or more open colleges (such as Churchill and Homerton).
     - Some colleges contain interesting landmarks (such as King’s College Chapel and Queens’ mathematical bridge).
-    - For some people the architecture / environment doesn't make a large difference, it is up to you to decide.
+    - For some people the architecture / environment doesn't make a large difference, its up to you to decide.
 - **College accommodation**
     - College age
         - Older colleges tend to have bigger rooms but older infrastructure (it might be colder, and things may break more often).